eaton/angrylittletree/blog/_posts/2014-01-27-while-issue.md

       print "Legislating morality is terrible and never works!";
     }

+    while ($issue) {
+      print "$issue is immoral and wrong!";
+      print "$issue is just how people are, sorry it hurts you!";
+      print "OK, I'll work to change peoples' minds.";
+      print "This sucks, people dislike me for being $issue now!";
+    }

 Has anyone else been able to reproduce this issue?
 Anyone know which subsystem I should log it against?